Alesis V49 review

 It’s purpose is decidedly more grounded in working within a DAW to create and produce music.

 I’d go so far as to say that Alesis even envisioned this product as being truly mobile, at least as far as 49-key standards go.
 This minimalist design and lack of cables and other complicated features means that this is a keyboard that is easily taken on the road, if you have enough space for 4 octaves worth of keys that is.

-Before we move on in our review, please take a moment to view some of the best-selling MIDI keyboards on Amazon below, and then see how well some of them compare to the V49 by Alesis.
+Before we move on in our review, please take a moment to view some of the best-selling MIDI keyboards online below, and then see how well some of them compare to the V49 by Alesis.